hoko/hoko-docs/_posts/2015-04-09-benefits_newsletters.md

 ![Newsletter](/assets/images/newsletters.png)

-That is exactly what our smart links do.
-Smart links are links that take the user into different paths depending on the environment where the link is opened thus making the user move forward without breaking the experience.

-<a href="http://support.hokolinks.com/what-is-a-smart-link/" class="btn-next">Read more about Smart Links</a>

-## Lazy Smart Links
+We are introducing Lazy Smart Links for Newsletters that will make this as easy as pie.
+Tapping on a lazy smart link triggers the creation of smart link that will follow your templates and rules and drive the user to your app.
+When the user opens the app, the SDK will call your app to present the appropriate view.

+## Creating the lazy smart link

 You will probably create hundreds of newsletters using your e-mail campaign software.
 Creating smart links manually for every link in a newsletter would then require a lot of copy and paste work.

-We are introducing Lazy Smart Links for Newsletters that will make this extra work unnecessary.
-Tapping on a lazy smart link triggers the creation of smart link that will follow your templates and rules and drive the user to your app or to your predefined fall back location, i.e. your website, the app store or a custom URL.

 Creating a lazy smart link is extremely easy.
 All you need to do is to create a hyperlink that follows a specific format and includes the mobile deep link that will direct the user to your app.

 {% highlight bash %}
-<a href="http://app.hoko.link/lazy?uri=%2Fproducts%2F0">Buy Now</a>
+<a href="http://app.hoko.link/lazy?uri=products%2Famazing-case">Buy Now</a>
 {% endhighlight %}

-<a href="http://support.hokolinks.com/api/rest-creating-lazy-smartlinks/" class="btn-next">How to create Lazy Smart Links</a>
+<a href="http://support.hokolinks.com/api/rest-creating-lazy-smartlinks/" class="btn-next">More information about Lazy Smart Links</a>

+## Handle smart links inside your app

+When the user opens your app through a smart link, it's up to up to display the appropriate view within your app.
+All you must do it's define what are the routes that your app is going to support and we will do the rest.

+We also provide utility methods to help you out along the way, like presenting the correct view based on the route parameters, query parameters or metadata.

+More information about Route Mapping:

+<a href="http://support.hokolinks.com/ios/ios-deeplinking/#route-mapping" class="tab active">iOS</a>
+<a href="http://support.hokolinks.com/android/android-deeplinking/#route-mapping-using-annotations" class="tab active">Android</a>